Get your hardware for Arduino Underwater ROV

 Posted by Juanmi Taboada

-To get my purpose I have decided to use an Arduino Mega 2560 so I bought an ELEGOO beginners package:
+To get my purpose, I have decided to use an Arduino Mega 2560, so I bought an ELEGOO beginners package:

-Arduino works at 5V but since the engines will do it at 12V I decided to use a 12V 7Ah battery which I believe will be enough for everything I will require inside the ROV.
+Arduino works at 5V, but since the engines will do it at 12V, I decided to use a 12V 7Ah battery which I believe will be enough for everything I will require inside the ROV.

-To get 5V stabilized I have used a voltage converter from 12V to 5V:
+To get 5V stabilized, I have used a voltage converter from 12V to 5V:

-To load the battery I also got a battery charger:
+To load the battery, I also got a battery charger:

-Before building the frame I studied the possible movements I was going to develop that is the reason that the frame looks like it does.
-Actually, those movements are basically named “6 degrees of freedom“:
+Before building the frame, I studied the possible movements I would develop.
+That is the reason that the frame looks like it does.
+Those movements are named “6 degrees of freedom“:

 Alioli ROV also has several I2C sensors: